cessda/cessda.guidelines.public/sml/index.md

 to ensure the quality of the technical Research Infrastructure is maintained.
-Reuse Readiness Levels [RRLs][1], as developed by NASA Earth Science Data Systems, form the basis upon which the CESSDA software maturity assessments are made.
+Reuse Readiness Levels [RRLs][1], as developed by NASA Earth Science Data Systems, form the basis upon which the CESSDA software Maturity Assessment CMA qualities are made.
 Usability is not only a political imperative of research infrastructures as they need to demonstrate a return on investment, but is also essential for growth with limited funds and ongoing interoperability.